MvvsnmDevops4122/14_DEVOPS_K8S_2026/K8s_Deployment_11.md

 ## 2. RollingUpdate Strategy (Default in Kubernetes)

+## What is RollingUpdate?

+RollingUpdate is the default Deployment strategy in Kubernetes.

+Pods are updated gradually without downtime.

+Old Pods are replaced step-by-step with new Pods.

 <img width="886" height="485" alt="image" src="https://github.com/user-attachments/assets/0736f16d-dd03-4dab-b089-af21553ce50b" />

-### Overview

-* Pods are updated gradually, one by one (or in small batches).
-* Some old Pods keep running while new Pods are created.
-* Ensures minimal or zero downtime.

-When to use:

-* Application must be **available 24/7**
-* Safe for old and new versions to run together
+---

 ### Example Flow